punchcafe/se-fizzbuzz/api/README.md

 ## Building from source

 In order to build and run locally, you will need a configured instance of postgres running on `port 5432`.
-Please be aware certain distrobutions can have issues when Pheonix attempts to connect.
+Please be aware certain distributions can have issues when Pheonix attempts to connect.
 To build and run the app from source:

 ```
 >> $ mix deps.get